mekh/nestjs-undici/README.md

 - UndiciBaseConfig (extends BaseConfig) maps string envs to typed values using `asString`, `asNumber`, `asBoolean`, `asEnum`.
 - When an env var is missing, the respective option is undefined and normal defaults apply (e.g., `parse` defaults to true at runtime unless overridden).
+- If pooling is enabled without explicit options (either via env or code), the pool uses `{ connections: 10 }` by default.
+- If retry is enabled without explicit options (either via env or code), it uses `{ throwOnError: false }` by default.
+Set `throwOnError: true` to force throwing regardless of `errorStrategy`.

 ### Pooling and dispatcher